Unicontsoft/UcsFiscalPrinters/contrib/UcsFPHub/PROTOCOL.md

 Name                | Value | Description
 ----                | ----- | -----------
 `OperatorError`     | 0     | Operator entry error (default)
-`Refund`            | 1     | Refund defective/returned goods
-`TaxBaseReduction`  | 2     | Reduction of price/quantity of items in an invoice.
-Use for credit notes only
+`Refund`            | 1     | Refund defective/returned goods or reduction of quantity of items in an invoice `TaxBaseReduction`  | 2     | Reduction of price of items in an invoice

 Supported `TaxNoType` values